PyWPS/pywps-workshop/06-Deployment.md

 (or gunicorn3 for python3)

-Gunicorn is pecular in the fact that it load the application interface as a python module, therefore it is necessary to copy or link the pywps.wsgi to python file.
+Gunicorn is peculiar in the fact that it load the application interface as a python module, therefore it is necessary to copy or link the pywps.wsgi to python file.